Diet Rich In Healthy Fats like Extra Virgin Olive Oil Can Reduce Heart Disease Risk

 Compelling new evidence has revealed that some low-carb diets, rich in healthy monounsaturated fats such as extra virgin olive oil can reduce risk of heart disease and promote healthy cholesterol levels.

-According to a new study published in The American Journal of Clinical Nutrition, diets – such as the Mediterranean Diet – which are rich in health fats including extra virgin olive oil may lower LDL (bad) cholesterol and stabilise blood sugar.
+According to a new study published in The American Journal of Clinical Nutrition, diets – such as the Mediterranean Diet can improve heart health.
+The Med Diet is rich in health fats including extra virgin olive oil and may lower LDL (bad) cholesterol and stabilise blood sugar.

 Researchers from the Boston Children’s Hospital, Framingham State University and Harvard Medical School carried out a randomised controlled feeding trial to assess how low-carbohydrate diets might affect markers of insulin resistance and heart health.

 Extra Virgin Olive Oil, Low Fat Diets and Health Benefits

 As Reported in Business Insider South Africa, researchers studied 164 overweight and obese participants, without diabetes or heart disease, who had completed a calorie-restricted weight-loss diet.
 Following the weight loss, they were assigned one of three different weight maintenance diets for five months: a low-carb diet (no more than 20% of daily calories from carbs), moderate carb (40%), or high carb (60%).